Monday, April 15, 2024

 Both the Six Pointed Star and a Red Lion are among Armenia's National Symbols.
 Many insist the Six Pointed Start didn't become a Jewish Symbol till fairly recently, but archeological evidence does exist of it being used in Ancient Israel, and I have a hypothesis that the Hebrew Bible's Lily Imagery is partly where it comes from.

 It is sometimes claimed that only the Georgian Bagratuni claimed Davidic descent, but their heraldry was a Lion already in Armenia.
 There is also an Armenian folk hero named David of Sassoun who's father was called Lion Mher meaning "lion like".
 The Sumbat Chronicle genealogy of the Georgian branch connects them to David in a way that seemingly excludes the Armenian branch, but that link alone may not be the whole story.
-I think the Isaac who is generation 86 of the Sumbat Chronicle genealogy is Sakah/Isaac I of the Armenian Bagartuni and it's the generation after him that are mistaken in connecting Iberian royalty to this line too early.
+I think the Isaac who is generation 86 of the Sumbat Chronicle genealogy is Sakah/Isaac I of the Armenian Bagartuni and it's the generations after him that are mistaken in connecting this line to Iberian royalty too early.

 Genealogy of Armenian Bagartuni starts on page 338 (or 168 of 304).